DesignerDungeons/blog/public/posts/demi/oldonesa.md

 #### Closing Thoughts
 Cosmic Horror and Great Old Ones can be a great change of pace from a regular D&D game.
 They can act both as the driving force behind a huge story arc as well as a small side quest to distract players from the standard fantasy world they have been used to exploring.

 Share with us your thought about the Great Old Ones in D&D- do they not fit well in your worlds?
 What about the Warlock Patron?
 Did we miss anything hugely major in our tables?
 Have any more recommendations for worldbuilding?
-Comment here or hit us up on Twitter, Instagram, Facebook, etc!
+Tells us your thoughts on Twitter @DesignerDungeons!